remuechat/um-library-management-system/README.md

     - SQL-CONFIGURATION is used for *backend* stuff, like MySQL, JavaFX x JBDC integration and such
     - JAVAFX-FRONTEND is used for *frontend* stuff that includes editing the structure of the app's XML
-    - JAVAFX-CSS is used for editing the *frontend design* of the entire app
+    - JAVAFX-CSS is used for editing the *frontend design* of the entire app Use the trial-jenn branch for now!
+Fixing branches underway for now 🙏